ncatlab/nlab-content/pages/3/0/0/0/10003/content.md

   \,.
 $$

-This is the form in which homotopy fixed points are often defined in traditional literature (for instance in the historical discussion of the [[Sullivan conjecture]] ).
+This is the form in which homotopy fixed points are often defined in traditional literature (going back to [Thomason 83](#Thomason83) and as in the historical discussion of the [[Sullivan conjecture]]).

-### Homotopy fixed point and periodicity theorems
+### Relation to periodicity theorems

 In the context of [[complex oriented cohomology theory]]